mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 11 November 2025

-- The average temperature today is 13.66˚C,
+- The average temperature today is 14.76˚C,
-- With highs of 14.28˚C and lows of 13.16˚C,
+- With highs of 15.4˚C and lows of 14.41˚C,
-- It may feel like 13.33˚C with broken clouds
+- It may feel like 14.48˚C with scattered clouds
-- The wind speed is 7.2m/s and visibility is 10000m
+- The wind speed is 9.77m/s and visibility is 10000m
-- The pressure is 1002hPa and humidity is 86%
+- The pressure is 1001hPa and humidity is 84%
 - The sun will rise at 07:20 and set at 16:23

 <!-- weather_marker ends -->